“The ThinkPad X12 Detachable is a worthy business-focused alternative to the Surface Pro 7.”

 I also ran the PCMark 10 Gaming battery test to see how the tablet would fair when the CPU and GPU were being stressed, and it managed about 2.75 hours.
 We didn’t test the Surface Pro 7 in PCMark 10, but the XPS 13 managed about 70 minutes longer and the Spectre x360 14 lasted exactly as long as the ThinkPad.
 To test productivity longevity, I used the PCMark 10 Applications battery test, where the ThinkPad X12 Detachable lasted for just over 10 hours, which is a respectable result.
 The XPS 13 lasted for about 10.75 hours and the Spectre x360 14 petered out at just over nine hours.

-The ThinkPad X12 Detachable should last for most or all of a day depending on your workload — something we’ve been able to say for many of the laptops we’ve reviewed lately outside of gaming machines.
-Overall, I’d rate the tablet’s battery life as good but not great.
+The ThinkPad X12 Detachable should last for most or all of a day depending on your workload — something we’ve been able to say for many of the

 The ThinkPad X12 Detachable is a serviceable competitor to the Surface Pro 7 and in fact outdoes it in several key areas.
 It performs better, has a better detachable keyboard, and has a higher-quality display even given the lower resolution.
 One could say the ThinkPad X12 Detachable is better than the Surface Pro 7, and it might take the Surface Pro 7+ to maintain the line’s place at the top.